sindresorhus/gulp-rework/readme.md

 The [built-in plugins](https://github.com/visionmedia/rework#plugins) are available on the `rework` instance.
 Eg. `rework.at2x()`.

-### rework(plugin, plugin, ..., [souremaps:false])
+### rework(plugin, plugin, ..., [toString:object])

 Plugins are supplied as arguments.
-The last argument is for source maps support this is optional, it is a boolean value which defaults to false.
+The last argument is an object that is used with reworks toString method, to allow for source maps.

 ## License